Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 How to Touch Up a Photo

-Concepts makes it easy to import images, find exact colors, make photo edits and export to clients, friends or portfolios on your iPad or mobile device.
+Concepts can be used as a lightweight photo editor to make hand-detailed color adjustments to your images.
+The app makes it simple to import images, find exact colors, apply edits, and export to clients, friends or portfolios on your iPad or mobile device.
 You can touch up a photo in three simple steps:

 1. Import a photo.